 Teresa White, president of Aflac U.S., is responsible for driving seamless strategy and execution across Aflac’s U.S. operations, including oversight and support of the company's extensive insurance distribution network of individual agents and brokers across the country.
-She focuses on specific growth enablers, including relationships with distributors, leadership initiatives and development program performance.
+In her role, she focuses on specific growth enablers, including improving and expanding distribution, focusing on product innovation, owning Aflac’s customer experience, and strengthening the low cost model, and has aligned sales and marketing operations in support of Aflac’s core strategy.

 Ms. White has held several positions at Aflac since her career began at the company in 1998.
 These positions include second vice president as well as vice president over Client Services; senior vice president and director of Sales, Support and Administration; deputy chief administrative officer; executive vice president of Internal Operations; chief administrative officer; chief service officer; executive vice president and chief operating officer of Aflac’s Columbus operations; and most recently, president of Aflac U.S.